-In his famous Ted Talk, Sir Ken Robinson indited the current school system with the provocative title “Do schools kill creativity?”
-In a very entertaining manner, he outlined the failings of the current system especially in terms of the creative arts.
-His thesis was that the current system was set up to service the industrial age, and just will not be sufficient for the information age.
+In his famous TED Talk, Sir Ken Robinson indicted the current school system with the provocative title, “Do Schools Kill Creativity?”
+In a very entertaining manner, he outlined the failings of the current system -- especially in terms of the creative arts.
+His thesis was that the current system was set up to service the industrial age and just will not be sufficient for the information age.
 He offered no practical solution for how to effect this change in a scalable manner.

-Sir Ken Robinson was certainly right about the symptoms, but one wonders if he missed the core cause of these symptoms.
+Sir Ken Robinson was certainly right about the symptoms but one wonders if he missed the core cause.
 Our assessment is that the core cause are the economic underpinnings of the current system.
-In a series of articles, we will outline
+In a series of articles, we will outline:

-The current educational system is built deeply with the idea there are two scarce resources which must be optimized.
-These are the instructor (the knowledge bearer) and the classroom (the place where knowledge is transferred).
-The vast majority of educational institutions are built with the above structure.
+The current educational system is deeply ingrained in the premise that there are two scarce resources which must be optimized.
+These are the instructor (the knowledge bearer) and the classroom (the place where knowledge is imparted.)
+The vast majority of educational institutions are based on this structure.
 Further, as one proceeds up the academic ladder, scarcity rises.
-Chart one shows the model, and one must make the point that for hundreds of years..THIS SCARCITY WAS REALITY!
+Chart 1 shows the model, and one must make the point that for hundreds of years ...THIS SCARCITY WAS REALITY!

-The industrial response to this scarcity was to build a system with the teacher/classroom at the center and a series of processes to optimize cost, learning, and utilization while students (the widgets in this model) are marched through an assembly-line process by the teacher/classroom.
+The industrial response to this scarcity was to build a system with the teacher/classroom at the center and a series of processes to optimize cost, learning and utilization while students (the widgets in this model) are marched through an assembly-line process by the teacher/classroom.
 In this model, learning occurs via osmosis and is highly correlated with the effectiveness of the teacher/student engagement.
 This has led to a structure of the teacher as “craftsmen.”
-Chart two shows some aspects of this model in a visual manner.
+Chart 2 illustrates some aspects of this model.

-To be fair, this model has been a massive success in raising the general education level of millions (if not billions) of people.
-Having said this, the system is highly bureaucratic and unlike all other parts of the economy with craftsmen at the center, there has been very little professional automation within teaching.
-Finally and most importantly, the negative consequences of this system for the student are significant.
+To be fair, this model has been a massive success in elevating the general education level of millions (if not billions) of people.
+Having said this, the system is highly bureaucratic and unlike all other craftsmen-centered sectors of the economy, there has been very little professional automation within teaching.
+Finally, and most importantly, the negative consequences of this system for the student are significant.

-Given that the fundamental model is one based on a craftsmen, the infrastructure support provided to teachers is very limited.
-Thus, teachers are forced to build large parts of instruction Intellectual Property (IP) and once they get something working, they are very reluctant to change.
-In other fields ranging from retail, services, product development, industries have moved away from the “craftsman” model with a focus on repeatable high quality processes based on the development and deployment of intellectual property.
+Given that the fundamental model is one based on craftsmen, the infrastructure support provided to teachers is very limited.
+Thus, teachers are forced to create large parts of instruction Intellectual Property (IP) and once they get something working, they are very reluctant to change.
+Other industries -- ranging from retail, services to product development -- have moved away from the “craftsman” model to focus on consistent high-quality processes based on the development and deployment of IP.

 Today, across the world, teachers build and deliver lessons on a massive scale.
-At the point the lesson is delivered, it is lost.
+At the point when the lesson is delivered, it is lost.
 That is, it is not captured in any mechanical way.
-This means that students do not have access to the content other than at exactly the time it was uttered.
-This also means that this IP cannot be reused and most importantly cannot be improved over time.
+This means that students do not have access to the content other than at exact the time it was uttered.
+This also means that this IP cannot be reused -- and most importantly -- cannot be improved over time.

 With today's technology underpinning, there is a ready ability to build engaging content with built-in assessment, but for the most part, this is not the focus of the current education complex.

-Finally, it should be pointed out, the vast majority of classes taught in high-school and early college are “commodity.”
+Finally, it should be pointed out, the vast majority of classes taught in high school and early college are “commodity.”
 Thus, there is really no need for hundreds to thousands of variations based on instructor personalization.
-The personalization should very much be driven by student learning styles not teachers delivery styles.
+The personalization should very much be driven by student learning styles and not teacher's delivery styles.

 Because of the craftsmen model for teaching, each teacher builds their own engagement strategy.
 The net effect for students and parents is the management of the varying styles of teachers.
 In fact, we would not tolerate this from any large institution.
-Imagine that your basic processes for banking were different based on the teller with which you engaged.
+(Imagine that your basic banking processes were different based on the teller with whom you engaged.)
 We know of students who have to manage 17 unique accounts for one semester's worth of work in a high school environment.

 All three of the above are the impact of the “craftsmen” model for teaching.
-They create enormous costs/wasted motion in the system for no particular benefit.
-A simple evolutionary process would be to employ technology wisely to take costs out of the system such that teaching effectiveness can be improved.
+They create enormous costs/wasted resources in the system for no particular benefit.
+A simple evolutionary process would be to employ technology wisely to remove from the system so that teaching effectiveness can be improved.

-Relative to the student, the current model does have its costs and consequences well beyond the evolutionary issues mentioned above.
-These include flexibility, differentiation, and a fairly contrived use of assessment in the current grading systems.
+Relative to the student, the current model has its costs and consequences well beyond the evolutionary issues mentioned above.
+These include flexibility, differentiation and a fairly contrived use of assessment in the current grading systems.

 Because the student is the widget in a series of grades/tracks, the student MUST consume the information at the rate as well as timeframe provided by the education machine.
 This lack of flexibility causes enormous issues relative to the student.
 These include: